Background pattern

 See also section 3 "How to administer Rimmyrah".

 Single-use vial.
-Only for intravitreal use.
+For intravitreal use only.

 There is no experience with the concomitant administration of ranibizumab and verteporfin.

-Package only with vial
+Container with only vial

-• a 5 µm filter needle (18G x 1½ inches, 1.2 mm x 40 mm)
+• a 5-micron filter needle (18G x 1½ inches, 1.2 mm x 40 mm)

-• a 1 ml sterile syringe (including a 0.05 ml mark)
+• a 1-ml sterile syringe (including a 0.05-ml mark)

-Package with vial + needle with filter
+Container with vial and needle with filter

-• a 5 µm filter needle (18G x 1½ inches, 1.2 mm x 40 mm, supplied)
+• a 5-micron filter needle (18G x 1½ inches, 1.2 mm x 40 mm, supplied)

 Traceability

-In order to improve the traceability of biological medicinal products, the name and batch number of the administered medication should be clearly recorded.
+In order to improve the traceability of biological medicinal products, the name and batch number of the administered product should be clearly recorded.

 1. Leave the blunt needle with filter in the vial and disconnect it from the syringe.
 The filter needle should be discarded after extracting the vial contents and should not be used for intravitreal injection.